buildkite/iam-ssh-agent/agent/README.md

 The `agent` project is a Rust crate that builds a binary.

-The artefacts built from this project are:
+The artifacts built from this project are:

 - `iam-ssh-agent.deb` a debian package, attached to the GitHub release
 - `keithduncan/iam-ssh-agent:latest` a Docker image, pushed to Docker hub